EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/installationOVAoffline.rst

 	:scale: 75%
 	:align: center

-Wait for the ``metrics-server`` to restart itself and once turns green it is ready and installation can be continued.
+Wait for the ``metrics-server`` container to restart itself and once it turns green, it is ready.
 Go to the rancher server and press ``Enter`` to continue with the installation.

 Prepare The Server Nodes